Fare Zone Assignment on Trees: Sublogarithmic Approximation

+Let $F^*$ be an optimal solution, and let $j$ be the level of the decomposition for which $\rev{M_j}(F^*)$ is maximized.
+Since the subtrees $T'$ within a decomposition $\mathcal{T}^{(j)}$ are edge disjoint, we can treat them independently.
+For each $T' \in \mathcal{T}^{(j)}$, we consider the subinstance consisting of $T'$ and the set of commodities assigned to $T'$.
+Every commodity in this subinstance is separated by $\mathcal{T}^{(j+1)}$, and thus by \cref{lem:Trees_constant} we can approximate an optimal solution up to a constant factor.
+As the subtrees in $\mathcal{T}^{(j)}$ are mutually independent, this implies \cref{cor.main}. \end{proof}

+In the remainder of this section, we describe and analyze the algorithm used in the proof of \cref{lem:Trees_constant}.
+As in \cite{GamzuSegev2017loglog}, we apply different subroutines for two cases that we call the \emph{non-skeleton case} and the \emph{skeleton case}, and show that the revenue obtained by the better of the two solutions is a constant factor approximation.
+While the non-skeleton case is similar to~\cite{GamzuSegev2017loglog}, the subroutine for the skeleton case and its analysis differ significantly.

-\paragraph{Border vertices and the skeleton.} A \textit{border vertex} of $T$ is a vertex contained in at least two trees of $\mathcal{T}$.
-The set of border vertices is denoted by $V_B$.
-The \textit{skeleton} $\mathcal{S} \subseteq T$ of $T$ is the subtree spanned by all border vertices of $T$.
+\paragraph{Border vertices and the skeleton.} Let $\mathcal{T}=\{T_1, \ldots, T_d\}$ be an almost balanced $d$-decomposition of a tree $T=(V,E)$.
+A vertex $v$ is a \textit{border vertex} if it is contained in at least two subtrees of the decomposition $\mathcal{T}$.
+We denote the set of border vertices by $V_B$.
+The \textit{skeleton} $\mathcal{S} \subseteq T$ of $\mathcal{T}$ is the subtree spanned by all border vertices of $T$.
+For convenience, we identify trees with their edge sets throughout the remainder of this section.
+We call every non-border vertex $v \in \mathcal{S}$ of degree greater or equal to three \emph{junction vertex}, and denote the set of all junction vertices by $V_J$.
 Figure~\ref{fig:skeleton} illustrates these definitions.
-From the depicted commodities only $2$ and $3$ are considered at the current level of the decomposition.

-\paragraph{Proof structure.} To compute a cut set $F_{\ALG}$ that approximates the optimal revenue obtainable from commodities in $M$, we run two different algorithms on the non-skeleton- and skeleton section of $T$, respectively.
-We denote the returned solutions as $F_{\ALG}^{E\setminus\mathcal{S}}$ and $F_{\ALG}^{\mathcal{S}}$.
-Then, $F_{\ALG}$ is chosen as the best among the two.